-24 Denbury Green Pipeline-Texas, LLC v.
-Texas Rice Land Partners, Ltd., No. E-181,923, 2009 WL 8729428 (Tex.
+&lt;sup>24 Denbury Green Pipeline-Texas, LLC v.
+Texas Rice Land Partners, Ltd., No. E-181,923 (Tex.
 Dist.
 172d, Jan.
 5, 2009), rev'd.
 296 S.W.3d 877 (Tex.
 App.-Beaumont 2009), rev'd, 363 S.W.3d 192 (Tex.
 2012).
+Id.

-The dispute arose initially in a Texas State district court in Jefferson County.
-25 Before initiating construction of its planned CO2 pipeline, Denbury had filed a T-4 application with the Texas Railroad Commission for a permit to construct and operate the CO2 pipeline as a common carrier (involving a self-declaration, as outlined above).
-The application was approved, and Denbury subsequently began survey activities in anticipation of construction of the CO2 pipeline.
+as outlined above).
+The application was approved, and Denbury subsequently began survey activities in anticipation of construction of the $\mathrm{CO}2$ pipeline.
 The dispute arose around this time when Denbury sought access to Texas Rice's land for furtherance of surveys and ultimately construction activities, but was refused entry.
 Denbury therefore sought to avail itself of the legal authority of a common carrier to condemn private property in Texas, and this is how the dispute began.

-Texas Rice sought, through legal challenge, a determination as to whether Denbury was indeed a "common carrier", as prescribed under the Texas Natural Resources Code, conferring on it the legal authority to condemn private property.
-At issue for the Texas State district court therefore was whether or not there were sufficient factual grounds and evidence to conclude that the Denbury pipeline was intended to transport CO2 for public use or hire.
+Texas Rice sought, through legal challenge, a determination as to whether Denbury was indeed a "common carrier," as prescribed under the Texas Natural Resources Code, conferring on it the legal authority to condemn private property.
+At issue for the Texas district court therefore was whether or not there were sufficient factual grounds and evidence to conclude that the Denbury pipeline was intended to transport CO2 for public use or hire.
 If it was, then Denbury would qualify as a common carrier and could exercise the right of eminent domain.
-This required the Court to consider who were the proposed customers of the CO2 pipeline and whether or not the pipeline would serve the interests of the broader public as a common carrier.

-The Texas State district court found that Denbury qualified as a "common carrier" and therefore had corresponding legal authority to condemn private land.
-26 This decision was subsequently affirmed by an intermediary Texas State court of appeal.
-27 Texas Rice later appealed this decision to the Texas State Supreme Court.
-28

-In its 2012 opinion, the Texas Supreme Court reaffirmed the legal authority set out in the Texas Natural Resources Code that a common carrier CO2 pipeline owner may condemn private property,29 but held that the owner must demonstrate a "reasonable probability"30 that the pipeline will transport CO2 on behalf of, or will sell CO2 to, "parties other than the carrier."31 The court emphasized the need for special scrutiny when a landowner might be forced to sell private land to a pipeline owner given the "substantial but constitutionally circumscribed" power of condemnation, and noted in its decision the protections afforded to property owners in the Texas Constitution, namely the need for adequate compensation to be provided, and that land condemnation may not be for private use.32 As is customary in the U.S. judicial system, the Court then referred the matter back to the Texas State District Court with this guidance for a full hearing.
+This required the court to consider who were the proposed customers of the CO2 pipeline and whether or not the pipeline would serve the interests of the broader public as a common carrier.
+The Texas district court found that Denbury qualified as a "common carrier" and therefore had corresponding legal authority to condemn private land.
+This decision was subsequently affirmed by an intermediary Texas court of appeal.
+Texas Rice later appealed this decision to the Texas State Supreme Court.
+In its 2012 opinion, the Texas Supreme Court reaffirmed the legal authority set out in the Texas Natural Resources Code that a common carrier $CO_2$ pipeline owner may condemn private property, but held that the owner must demonstrate a "reasonable probability" that the pipeline will transport $CO_2$ on behalf of, or will sell $CO_2$ to, "parties other than the carrier."
+The court emphasized the need for special scrutiny when a landowner might be forced to sell private land to a pipeline owner given the "substantial but constitutionally &lt;sup>26 Texas Rice Land Partners, Ltd. v.

-After hearings at the district and intermediary appeals courts, the parties sought further clarification on the criteria needed to satisfy the "reasonable probability" public use test.33

-On appeal, the issues that industry and project participants await clarity on include: (1) when determining whether or not the "reasonable probability" public use test has been met, is the subjective belief or intention of the pipeline owner to serve the public interest relevant or not, (2) what other factors and

-26 Texas Rice Land Partners, Ltd. v.
 Denbury Green Pipeline-Texas, LLC, 363 S.W.3d 192, 195 (Tex.
 2012).

-27 Texas Rice Land Partners, Ltd. v.
+Texas Rice Land Partners, Ltd. v.
 Denbury Green Pipeline-Texas LLC, 296 S.W.3d 877, 878 (Tex.
 App.-Beaumont 2009), rev'd, 363 S.W.3d 192 (Tex.
-2012).

-28 Texas Rice Land Partners, Ltd. v.
+2012). &lt;sup>28 Texas Rice Land Partners, Ltd. v.
 Denbury Green Pipeline-Texas LLC, 363 S.W.3d 192, 195-97 (Tex.
 2012).

-29 ld at 197
+Id. at 197.

-30 In its decision, the court defined "reasonable probability" as "one that is more likely than not."

-31 Texas Rice 363 S.W.3d 192, 202 (Tex.
+&lt;sup>30 In its decision, the court defined "reasonable probability" as "one that is more likely than not."
+Texas Rice 363 S.W.3d 192, 202 (Tex.
 2012).